Air consists of nitrogen. Revolutionary change in air composition

 What is the air we breathe made of?

-The two main gases that make up the basis of the air we breathe every day are:
+The two main gases that make up the air we breathe every day are:

 • Oxygen.